ZidovudineBrand Name: Retrovir Other Names: AZT, ZDV, azidothymidine Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 |Table 8.
 Zidovudine Pharmacokinetic Parameters in Subjects with Severe Renal Impairmenta

 |Subjects with Renal

 (n = 14)

-pediatric patients greater than 3 months of age are similar to those in adult patients.
-Proportional increases in plasma zidovudine concentrations were observed following administration of oral solution from 90 to 240 mg/m2 every 6 hours.
+Patients Aged 3 Months to 12 Years:Overall, zidovudine pharmacokinetics in pediatric patients older than 3 months are similar to those in adult patients.
+Proportional increases in plasma zidovudine concentrations were observed following administration of oral solution from 90 to 240 mg per m2 every 6 hours.
 Oral bioavailability, terminal half-life, and oral clearance were comparable to adult values.
-As in adult patients, the major route of elimination was by metabolism to GZDV.
-After intravenous dosing, about 29% of the dose was excreted in the urine unchanged, and about 45% of the dose was excreted as GZDV [see Dosage and Administration (2.1)].
+As in adult subjects, the major route of elimination was by metabolism to GZDV.
+After IV dosing, about 29% of the dose was excreted in the urine unchanged, and about 45% of the dose was excreted as GZDV [see Dosage and Administration (2.2)].